shibampokerail/ielts_interviewer_python/readme.md

 ## Python IELTS interviewer

-need to change the questions supplier from .py to json
+- need to change the questions supplier from .py to json

+- A python script that helps prepare people for IELTS speaking exams.